yusuke-kawaian/Constructing-NN-by-R/README.md

 # Constructing-NN-by-R
 Practice to construct model of Mechanical Learning (ML) by R and the memo.
 I try to use below packages and to introduce ML to my reserach that is by Molecular Dynamics (MD) simulation.
-To keep accuracy of this README, I write on Japanese, README (Japanese).md, too just in case.
+To keep accuracy of this README, I write on Japanese, **README (Japanese).md**, too just in case.

 # Overview
 My study investigates the characteristics that metal cations selectivity adsorb to micro porous carbon with applied voltage by MD simulation.
 In this trial, I construct the ML model that predicts the probability `pred_P` that metal cations adsorb to a pore with 7 parameters, `mass`, `valent`, the first/second hydration radius `r1/ r2`, the maximum value of RDF `gr_max`, voltage `vol` and pore diameter `pore_d`, by R.